blueOkiris/TinyBoyz/README.md

                ---------
 ```

 Basically, I use three tinies to get a "fast" parallel interface to a display (more about that in docs/DISPLAY.md).
 Then I use a tiny to handle SPI to an SD Card and speed up memory access.
 It will hold a chunk of instructions, pass that in and get the next chunk, then wait for another receive.
-And then one central tiny to control interpretation and telling the other ones what to do.
+And then one central tiny to control interpretation and telling the other ones what to do as well as taking input.